On the Sormani-Wenger Intrinsic Flat Convergence of Alexandrov Spaces: Introduction

 \section{Introduction}

 Burago, Gromov and Perelman proved that sequences of Alexandrov spaces with curvature uniformly bounded from below, diameter and dimension uniformly bounded from above, have subsequences which converge in the Gromov-Hausdorff sense to an Alexandrov space with the same curvature and diameter bounds.
-The properties of Alexandrov spaces and the Gromov-Hausdorff limit spaces of sequences of these spaces have been amply studied by Alexander-Bishop \cite{AlexanderBishop}, Alexander-Kapovitch-Petrunin \cite{AKP}, Burago-Gromov-Perelman \cite{BGP}, Burago-Burago-Ivanov \cite{BBI}, Li-Rong \cite{LR10}, Otsu-Shioya \cite{OS}, and many others.
+The properties of Alexandrov spaces and their Gromov-Hausdorff limit spaces have been amply studied by Alexander-Bishop \cite{AlexanderBishop}, Alexander-Kapovitch-Petrunin \cite{AKP}, Burago-Gromov-Perelman \cite{BGP}, Burago-Burago-Ivanov \cite{BBI}, Li-Rong \cite{LR10}, Otsu-Shioya \cite{OS}, and many others.

-Sormani-Wenger's intrinsic flat distance between integral current spaces is defined in imitation of Gromov's intrinsic Hausdorff distance (Gromov-Hausdorff distance): \be d_{GH}\left(X_1,X_2\right) = \inf \, d^Z_H\left(\varphi_1\left(X_1\right), \varphi_2\left(X_2\right)\right) \ee where $d^Z_H$ denotes the Hausdorff distance and the infimum is taken over all complete metric spaces $Z$ and all distance preserving maps $\varphi_i: X_i \to Z$ , except that the Hausdorff distance $d_H$ is replaced by Federer-Fleming's flat distance $d_F$ \cite{CS11}.
-Sormani-Wenger proved that sequences of $n$-dimensional integral current spaces that are equibounded and have diameter and total mass uniformly bounded from above have subsequences that converge in both Gromov-Hausdorff and intrinsic flat sense.
-Either the intrinsic flat limit is contained in the Gromov-Hausdorff limit or the intrinsic flat limit is the zero integral current space.
-See Theorem \ref{thm-IFinsideGH} within.
+The Gromov Hausdorff distance between two metric spaces, $X_i$, is defined as, \be d_{GH}\left(X_1,X_2\right) = \inf \{ d^Z_H\left(\varphi_1\left(X_1\right), \varphi_2\left(X_2\right)\right) \}, \ee where $d^Z_H$ denotes the Hausdorff distance and the infimum is taken over all complete metric spaces $Z$ and all distance preserving maps $\varphi_i: X_i \to Z$, \cite{Gro81}.
+Sormani-Wenger's intrinsic flat distance between integral current spaces is defined in imitation of Gromov-Hausdorff distance: it replaces the Hausdorff distance $d_H$ by Federer-Fleming's flat distance $d_F$ \cite{CS11}.
+The notion of flat convergence was first introduced in work by Whitney \cite{Whit} and extended to integral currents on Euclidean space by Federer-Fleming \cite{FF}.
+Then the notion of integral current on Euclidean space was extended by Ambrosio-Kirchheim to integral currents on complete metric spaces \cite{AK}.
+Sormani-Wenger proved that sequences of $n$ dimensional integral current spaces that are equibounded and have diameter and total mass uniformly bounded from above have subsequences that converge in both Gromov-Hausdorff and intrinsic flat sense.
+Either the intrinsic flat limit is contained in the Gromov-Hausdorff limit or the intrinsic flat limit is the zero integral current space \cite[Theorem 3.20]{CS11}.
 For example, a sequence of collapsing tori converges in Gromov-Hausdorff sense to a circle.
 Since the Hausdorff dimension of the circle does not coincide with the Hausdorff dimension of the tori, the intrinsic flat limit is the zero integral current space.
-Sormani-Wenger also proved that the Gromov-Hausdorff and intrinsic flat limits agree for sequences of $n$ dimensional Riemannian manifolds that have nonnegative Ricci curvature and volume uniformly bounded from below and from above by positive constants.
-The intrisic flat distance has also recently been studied by Lakzian \cite{LakzianDiam}, Munn \cite{MunnInt}, Portegies \cite{PortegiesSemi} and the second author \cite{Perales-1}.